What are the Major Components or Causes of Call Center Shrinkage?

 1. Measure Shrinkage Rate Continuously

 No manager can boost call center performance without measuring and monitoring shrinkage rate regularly.
-The new age call center solutions enable managers to measure and monitor shrinkage based on a variety of criteria – call volume, service level and average call handling time.
+The new age contact center solutions enable managers to measure and monitor shrinkage based on a variety of criteria – call volume, service level and average call handling time.
 They even make it easier for managers to monitor fluctuations in call center shrinkage and identify the factors increasing them.

 2. Track and Improve Schedule Adherence